tobbbe/dotfiles/README.md

 # dotfiles
 Update with `sh update.sh`
-Make sure your user is named "tobbbe"
+Make sure your user is named "tobbe"

 # git
 1. Create two ssh keys: work and personal (see github docs)